0xProject/EIPs/EIPS/eip-tbd.md

 `Array` - An array of state diffs:

 - `address`: DATA|Array, 20 Bytes - Externally-owned or Contract address
-- `nonce`: Associated Nonce diff
+- `nonce`: Nonce diff
-- `balance`: Associated Ether balance diff
+- `balance`: Ether balance diff
-- `storageDiff`: Associated storage diff.
+- `storageDiff`: Storage diff.
 An object where keys are the storage locations modified and the values contain the diff.
-- `code`: Associated code diff
+- `code`: Code diff

 ```
 {
-  "id": 1,
-  "jsonrpc": "2.0",
     "result": [
     {
         "address": "0x5409ed021d9299bf6814279a6a1411a7e866a631",
         "nonce": {